a-tofft/network-builder/README.md

 </details>

 ### Snippet
-Snippets are Jinja2 files which contain small configuration snippets, that may be common for many different device/service templates.
+Snippets are Jinja2 files which contain small configuration snippets, that may be common for many different device templates.
 See below for an example.

 <details>
 <summary>Example</summary>